Home » Business Email Etiquette Articles » Guidelines for Forwarding Business Emails

 Jane

 See what I did there?
-“Will get lost in the shuffle” gives you an excuse to not respond to or acknowledge non-business-related emails.
+“Will get lost in the shuffle” gives you an excuse not to respond to or acknowledge non-business-related emails.

 Simple Forwarding Rules to Follow